Escape and evasion lines (World War II): Description

 The work of escape line helpers was dangerous.
 Given the large numbers of helpers scattered over large areas, escape lines were relatively easy for the Germans to infiltrate.
 Thousands of helpers were arrested and more than five hundred died in concentration camps or were executed.
 The attrition of escape line leaders due to German arrest was much higher.
-In March 1943, only one 61-year old woman, Marie-Louise Dissard, remained free to re-invent the Pat O'Leary Line.
+In March 1943, only one person, 61-year old Marie-Louise Dissard, remained free to re-invent the Pat O'Leary Line.
 In March 1944, only three of a dozen leaders of the Comet Line, the largest and most famous of the lines, were still alive and not in prison.

 Initially, escape lines were self-financed by individuals in occupied countries.
-However, two UK clandestine organizations, mostly MI9 but also Section DF of the Special Operations Executive (SOE), financed the large escape lines and the U.S. clandestine organization MIS-X helped prisoners of war (POWs) escape from German POW camps.
+However, two UK clandestine organizations, mostly MI9 but also Section DF of the Special Operations Executive (SOE), financed the large escape lines.
+The U.S. clandestine organization MIS-X helped prisoners of war (POWs) escape from German POW camps.

 The members of the escape and evasion lines were usually unarmed and did not participate in violent resistance to the German occupation.
 The motto of the Comet Line was Pugna Quin Percutias, 'fight without arms'.
 To maintain tight security, escape lines usually avoided contacts with armed resistance groups.